6190 Powers Ferry Rd NW, Suite 520, Atlanta, GA 30339 | In-Person and Online Therapy Sessions | 678-888-1717

 Yes.
 Tantrums often begin around 18 months and can continue until about age 4.
 They are a normal part of development as children learn to navigate autonomy and emotions.
 Severe or daily tantrums, violence or self‑harm, or tantrums with no obvious trigger may signal a need for professional support.

 Big emotions and lingering worries don’t have to disrupt your family’s life.
-Our compassionate team will partner with you to help your child build resilience, regulate feelings and rediscover joy.
-Schedule a free consultation today to get started.
+Our compassionate team in Sandy Springs will partner with you to help your child build resilience, regulate feelings and rediscover joy.
+We are conveniently located in Sandy Springs, serving the Atlanta area including Buckhead, Cumberland, Bookhaven, Dunwoody, East Cobb/Marietta, and Smyrna/Vinings.
+Schedule a free consultation today with Georga Family Therapy.